oasysokubo/DeepDrive/README.md

 # DeepDrive

 ## Introduction
-DeepDrive is a self-driving car that is entirely fuelled by a Convolutional Neural Network (CNN) using Tensorflow.
+DeepDrive simulates a self-driving car that is entirely fuelled by a Convolutional Neural Network (CNN) using Tensorflow and Computer Vision using OpenCV.
+There are many processes that I have gone through to make this project go through succesfully.
+Here are the specific tasks that I have done:

+* Trained a Deep Learning Model that can identify between 43 different Traffic Signs
+* Applied Computer Vision and Deep Learning techniques to build automotive-related algorithms
+* Built and trained Convolutional Neural Networks with Keras
+* Used essential Computer Vision techniques to identify lane lines on a road

 ## Background